 [India and the customs of its peoples]

 (59) The route curves from here to the Eastern sea and to the earth’s eastern rim.
-This coast, which is first impassable because of the snows and then uncultivated because of the monstrous savagery of the inhabitants, reaches from Scythian point to point Kolis.
+This coast, which is first impassable because of the snows and then uncultivated because of the monstrous savagery of the inhabitants, reaches from Scythian Point to Point Kolis.
 The Androphagians (Man-eaters) and the Sakians are Scythians, and they are separated by a region that is uninhabitable because it is teeming with wild animals.
 (60) Next, monstrous beasts again render vast tracts unsafe all the way to mount Tabis, which overhangs the sea.
 At a distance from there the Taurus range rises.
-The Serians [peoples who deal in silk] are in between, a people full of justice and best known for the trade they conduct in without being present, by leaving their goods behind in a remote location.
+The Serians [peoples who deal in silk] are in between, a people full of justice and best known for the trade they conduct without being present, by leaving their goods behind in a remote location.

 (61) India is situated not only on the Eastern sea but also on the south-facing sea that we have called the Indian ocean, and it is bounded from this point by the Taurus range and on the west by the Indus river.
 India occupies a coastline that equals a sail of sixty days and nights.
 It is so remote from our regions that in a certain part of India neither north star is visible and – again different from elsewhere – shadows fall to the south.